Differences between Pyenv and Pipx

 given) for a corresponding executable to run.
 For example, assume we wish to

-executable.
+run the docker-compose executable.
 Here are the different attempts the OS

 makes,